Harbour Information

 The traffic signals must be obeyed so keep an eye out in your approach, and all pleasure craft entering the harbour should report to "Newhaven Radio" on VHF channel 12.

 Newhaven Marina have some visitors berths available, the best plan is to call them on VHF channel 80 or telephone 01273 513881.
-Visitors are normally accommodated on the outermost pontoon, which is the first you come to on your port hand side.

 More details and prices:

-Charges here come out at £22.00 a day 10 m boat.
+Charges here (2022) come out at £28.00 a day 10 m boat.
 Vessels much larger than 15m cannot be accommodated here.
 Prices include water and electricity.

 There are hauling out facilities at the Marina, and also a scrubbing hard in case you have a dirty bottom....